-The University requires that employees' activities away from the job must not compromise the University's interest or adversely affect job performance and ability to fulfill all responsibilities to the University.
+The University requires that employees' activities away from the job must not compromise the University's interests or adversely affect job performance and ability to fulfill all responsibilities to the University.

-Full-time employees are permitted, but are not encouraged, to engage in outside employment or other work Activity, but only consistent with this policy.
+Full-time employees are permitted but are not encouraged to engage in outside employment or other work activity.

 Employees are cautioned to consider carefully the demands that additional work activity will create before seeking or accepting outside employment.
 Outside employment will not be considered an excuse for poor job performance, absenteeism, tardiness, leaving early, refusal to travel, or refusal to work overtime or different hours.
-If outside work activity does cause or contribute to job-related problems, such employment must be discontinued; and, if necessary, normal disciplinary procedures will be followed to deal with specific problem.
+If outside work activity does cause or contribute to job-related problems, such employment must be discontinued; and, if necessary, normal disciplinary procedures will be followed to deal with the specific problem.

-The University will be particularly concerned about outside employment that -
+The University will be particularly concerned about outside employment that-